Since the turn of the 20th century, performances at Norfolk have introduced concertgoers to revered artists.

 The Leadership Council is an advisory board that works with the director to advance the mission of the Norfolk Chamber Music Festival–Yale Summer School of Music through support, promotion, educational initiatives, and fundraising efforts.
-Council members help generate new audiences, implement development initiatives, and provide advice and counsel.
+Council members aid in generating new audiences, implementing development initiatives, and providing counsel.
 The dean of the Yale School of Music serves as an ex-officio member of the Leadership Council.

 Leadership Council Members